You’ll find it difficult to meet a family with as much sporting talent and passion for what they do as the Bridge family.

 Taking up the sport when it first arrived on UK shores in the early 2000s, Steph used her background in sailing and windsurfing to conquer the art of kiteboarding.

-Since then kitesurfing has embroidered itself into the family’s lives, triggering the materialisation of the renowned ‘Team Bridge’ trademark.
+Since then kitesurfing has embroidered itself into the family’s lives, triggering the creation of the renowned ‘Team Bridge’ trademark.

 Eric, Steph’s husband, acts as a mentor to the team and, together with Steph, handles the family’s Exmouth-based watersports business.